The Cool Kids (TV series)

 The Cool Kids is an American television sitcom created by Charlie Day and Paul Fruchbom for Fox.
-The series follows three male residents of a retirement community who are forced to adapt to the arrival of a new, rebellious female occupant and it stars David Alan Grier, Martin Mull, Leslie Jordan, and Vicki Lawrence.
+Starring David Alan Grier, Martin Mull, Leslie Jordan, and Vicki Lawrence, the series follows three male residents of a retirement community who are forced to adapt to the arrival of a new, rebellious female occupant.
 On October 19, 2018, it was announced that Fox had ordered an additional nine episodes of the series, bringing the first season total up to twenty-two episodes.
 On May 10, 2019, The Cool Kids was canceled by Fox after one season.

-The Cool Kids is a joint production by 3 Arts Entertainment, FX Productions, and 20th Century Fox Television.
+The Cool Kids is a joint production by 3 Arts Entertainment, FXP, and 20th Century Fox Television.

 Premise

 The Cool Kids follows three male senior citizen friends at Shady Meadows Retirement Community who "are the top dogs until they're blown out of the water by the newest member of the community, a female rebel who's ready to challenge their place – it's high school with 70 somethings."